DR. GAYLON S. CAMPBELL

 The relationships between hydraulic properties and the soil texture and structure are, at present, quite uncertain, even though a lot of research has been done in this area.
 The following are equations derived partially from theory and partially by empirically fitting data sets from a number of locations.
 The dependence of air-entry potential on texture and bulk density can be computed from

-where θs is from eq.
-3 and dg is from Equation 6.
+where θs is from Equation 3 and dg is from Equation 6.

 The exponent, b can be estimated from